Your privacy is critically important to us. At Otonomy Solutions Ltd. (Otonomy), we have a few fundamental principles:

 To enhance the security of your account, we encourage you to use a strong, unique password for your account with us and not share your login information with anyone.

 You have several choices available when it comes to information about you:

 - Limit the information that you provide: If you have an account with us, you can choose not to provide the optional account information, profile information, and transaction and billing information.
 Please keep in mind that if you do not provide this information, certain features of our Services — for example, full access to all listing details and our messaging system – will not be available to you.

 - Opt-out of marketing communications: You may opt-out of receiving promotional communications from us.
 Just follow the instructions in those communications or let us know.
 If you opt-out of promotional communications, we may still send you other communications, like those about your account and legal notices.

 - Set your browser to reject cookies: At this time, Otonomy does not respond to “do not track” signals across all of our Services.
 However, you can usually choose to set your browser to remove or reject browser cookies before using Otonomy’s website, with the drawback that certain features of Otonomy.ca may not function properly without the aid of cookies.

-- Close your account: While we’d be very sad to see you go, you can close your account by contacting us by email or via our support team contact form if you no longer want to use our Services.
+- Close your account: While we’d be very sad to see you go, you can close your account by contacting us by email if you no longer want to use our Services.
 Please keep in mind that we may continue to retain your information after closing your account, as described in How Long We Keep Information above — for example, when that information is reasonably needed to comply with (or demonstrate our compliance with) legal obligations such as law enforcement requests, or reasonably needed for our legitimate business interests.